-Arriving in Myrtle Beach, vacation vibes immediately set me in the mood.
+Arriving in Myrtle Beach, vacation vibes immediately got me in the mood.

-Even though I had been to the Carolina’s multiple times, I had never actually researched places I wanted to visit.
+Even though I had been to the Carolinas multiple times, I had never actually researched places I wanted to visit.
 I just kind of went with the flow so to speak.
 This time around, however, I made a list of all the restaurants I wanted to try.
 On Day 2 we started our day with Johnny D’s waffles and bakery.
 This place is phenomenal.
-I’ve sever seen so many waffles choices before!
+I’ve never seen so many waffle choices before!
 They also have all the classic American breakfast staples but with a Carolina twist, like Eggs Benedict with crab!

 Besides having an awesome beach, this particular park is well-known to wildlife enthusiasts!
 Its beach and wetlands are inhabited by sea turtles, alligators and tons of birdlife.

-For dinner we decided to go low-key, but of course our version of low-key is buying hundreds of oysters to shuck at our apartment!
-This is something of a family tradition as my dad as a teenaged was an oyster shucker.
+For dinner, we decided to go low-key, but of course, our version of low-key is buying hundreds of oysters to shuck at our apartment!
+This is something of a family tradition as my dad as a teenager was an oyster shucker.
 We also all love oysters to death.
 Victor was a bit weary of having so many squishy bites, but even he joined in the fun.

 Our luck ran out on the third day weather-wise.
 It poured all day, we mostly stuck to activities indoors: movies, board games, etc. The weather cleared up by the evening so then we ventured out have some fun starting with none other than mini-golfing!

 Did you know that Myrtle Beach is the mini golf capital of the world?
-This is because the area has over 50 mini golf courses.
+This is because the area has over 50 mini-golf courses.
 It’s impossible to pick one over another, so you kind of just have to go with it.
 We picked Mt.
 Atlanticus Minotaur Goff (yes, Goff, not golf).
 This place is incredible.
-With two outdoor 18-hole courses, there’s a lot of discover.
+With two outdoor 18-hole courses, there’s a lot to discover.
 From waterfalls to caves, it was so much fun to hearken to my inner child.